Skip to main content

 How to Become a Psychiatric/Mental Health Nurse Practitioner

-In this blog, we will help you explore the role, requirements and career outlook.
-You will also learn how to find an outstanding program, such as the online psychiatric/mental health NP programs offered by Wilkes University.
+You will also learn how to find a high-quality program, such as the online psychiatric/mental health NP programs offered by Wilkes University.

 Psychiatric/mental health nurse practitioners work with patients to promote and maintain their mental health.
 They also prevent and treat psychiatric disorders.